KaiYin97/CrsisLLM/README.md

 ## Citation

-If you find this repository helpful, please kindly consider citing the corresponding paper.
+If you find this repository helpful, please kindly consider citing the corresponding paper as shown below.
 Thanks!

 ```bibtex
 @article{yin2024crisissense,